Ballinglikestalin/AE-211-Final-Project-VEX-Drivetrain-Calculator/README.md

 Place the Excel file drive_Speed_VEX.xlsx in the same directory as the MATLAB script.

-Open the main script (drivetrainCalc.m) in MATLAB.
+Open the main script in MATLAB.

 Run the script.